By Nate Gadzhibalaev

 Staying ahead of the curve has become really tricky on social media today.
 A simple social media algorithm change can turn good social media marketing practices to bad and leave you with an obsolete social media strategy in a matter of days.

-If you want to stay in the game on social media in 2018, there is no choice but to commit yourself to staying informed about social media marketing trends and adapt.
+If you want to stay in the game on social media, there is no choice but to commit yourself to staying informed about social media marketing trends and adapt.

-Here’s our list of the ten most important social media trends that will dominate 2018.
+Here’s our list of the ten most important social media trends that will continue to dominate.

 1. No More Engagement Bait